 I want everyone to be able to travel the International Peace Highway by car or even bicycle from Cape Town to Santiago, from London to New York.
 I want taking a trip with your sweetheart through any country around the world to be as easy as visiting your hometown.
 One end of the highway will be the Cape of Good Hope at the southern tip of Africa; the other end will be Cape Horn at the southern tip of South America.
 It will cross the Bering Strait to link the African continent and Eurasia with the Americas.
 From the perspective of this highway, Korea will be the midpoint.
-By Heaven's grace, the birthplace of the True Parents, for whom humankind has long awaited will be at the very center.
+By Heaven's grace, the birthplace of the True Parents, for whom humankind has long awaited, will be at the very center.

 Many people question how we can accomplish such a formidable task.
 Yet history shows that all great achievements have come amid difficulties.
 If it is the will of God, there must be a way.
 We already have the engineering prowess to construct a bridge-tunnel complex spanning the Bering Strait.
 Concerning the cost, we need to put it in perspective.
-Compared to the money that the world is investing in wars that do nothing but destroy nations and people, the cost of a bridge tunnel constructed for the sake of peace is insignificant.
-Nations and movements sacrifice lives and resources following the logic of power -- a foolish and ineffective way to resolve perceived injustice or settle disputes.
+Compared to the money that the world is investing in wars that do nothing but destroy nations and people, the cost of a bridge-tunnel constructed for the sake of peace is insignificant.
+Nations and movements sacrifice lives and resources following the logic of power - a foolish and ineffective way to resolve perceived injustice or settle disputes.
 Our Heavenly Parent is showing us the path of true peace.
 As the Book of Isaiah says, now is the time to beat our swords into plowshares.

-I already mentioned Peace Road.
-Peace Road events are carried out worldwide in support of our proposed International Peace Highway.
-In these events, people of all ages and nationalities, wearing t-shirts and carrying a Peace Road flag, ride bicycles or walk to show their support for peace, especially on the Korean Peninsula.
-In 2015, people in more than 120 countries participated in their own nations.
-Altogether, the peace riders that year symbolically traversed the world in 93 days.
-Teams of participants walk, cycle or drive along designated routes representing the International Peace Highway.
-Their path ends at local government centers where local officials, social and religious leaders speak at rallies, publicly announcing their support for the initiative and stimulating publicity in local media.
+I have mentioned the Peace Road project.
+It consists of events in which people of all ages and nationalities, wearing Peace Road tee shirts and carrying a Peace Road flag, ride bicycles or walk to show their support for our proposed International Peace Highway.
+Their path ends at local government centers where officials and social and religious leaders speak at rallies, publicly announcing their support for the initiative and stimulating publicity in local media.
 Leaders and citizens of many countries, including members of the International Association of Parliamentarians for Peace, have welcomed the Peace Road movement.
+In 2015, people in more than 120 countries participated.
+All together, the peace riders that year symbolically traversed the world in 93 days.